S1ro1/quant/doc.md

 ```

 ### Clipping
-You might have noticed, we lose quite a lot of information while quantizing the tensor.
+You might have noticed that we lose quite a lot of information while quantizing the tensor.
 This might lead to a precision loss, which can be detrimental to the performance of the model.
 Imagine a scenario where our input tensor distribution looks like the following:

 ![Input Distribution](./media/Outliers.png)
 *Figure 3: A pretty common distribution of weights, where most of the values are centered around 0.0.*